Things to know about cancer

 - Carcinogens (cancer-causing chemicals such as many industrial solvents [benzene])

-- Heavy metals (arsenic, lead and cadmium blamed for kidney cancer and some bone cancer)
+- Heavy metals (arsenic, lead, and cadmium are blamed for kidney cancer and some bone cancer)

 - Hormonal influence (prostate cancer is often androgen-dependent)